magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-448-->

-*  Magento no longer throws an exception when you add a bundle product through Page Builder.
+*  {{ site.data.var.ee }} no longer throws an exception when you add a bundle product through Page Builder.

 <!--- ACP2E-427-->